Category: Diabetes Management and Prevention, Heart Disease Management and Prevention, Tobacco Cessation and Prevention

 Chronic Disease Prevalence for Louisiana Minorities

 Louisiana is home to a melting pot of people, making up the rich culture of our state.
 Unfortunately, not all of our residents are afforded the same access to care.
-April is National Minority Health Awareness Month, so Well-Ahead Louisiana is sharing the facts on chronic disease care for minorities in our state.
+To raise awareness to the disparities in minority health, Well-Ahead Louisiana is sharing the facts on chronic disease care for minorities in our state.

 Heart Disease